Business, employee, office

 Corruption often misallocates resources, reinforces poverty, undermines the integrity of government and community decision-making and wastes opportunities that arise from resource development.
 We are committed to contributing to the global fight against corruption and working with business, government and civil society to support this effort.

-We have a specific anti-corruption program that sets out mandatory requirements designed to identify and manage the risk of anti-corruption laws being breached:
+Our anti-corruption program is designed to identify and manage the risk of anti-corruption laws being breached:

-• We communicate to those with whom we do business our compliance requirements in relation to, among other things, corruption, bribery and extortion, including through Our Code and Our Minimum Requirements for Suppliers.
+• We communicate with the people we do business with about our compliance requirements in relation to, among other things, corruption, bribery and extortion, including through Our Code and Minimum Requirements for Suppliers.
 A breach of our requirements and expectations can result in disciplinary action, including dismissal or termination of contractual relationships.

 • We require annual training for all employees (both full-time and part-time employees) on Our Code, which as noted above, prohibits all forms of bribery and corruption.
 As part of this training, employees are required to confirm they will act according to Our Code and will seek clarification (including from the Compliance team) if they do not understand any part of Our Code.
-In addition to anti-corruption training as part of annual training on Our Code, we deliver additional risk-based anti-corruption training to our workforce, focusing on the potential corruption risks which individuals are likely to face.
-In FY2023 6,833 employees and contractors undertook this additional training, as well as employees of some of our business partners and community partners.
-We complement our training program through periodic communications to workforce in higher-risk roles, helping to maintain awareness of compliance risks and the need for these to be managed.
+In addition to anti-corruption training as part of annual training on Our Code, we deliver additional risk-based anti-corruption training to our workforce, focusing on the potential corruption risks that individuals are likely to face.
+In FY2025, we deployed an updated anti-corruption electronic learning module that incorporates new scenarios designed to reinforce understanding and support learning.
+We complement our training program through periodic communications to our workforce in higher-risk roles, helping to maintain awareness of compliance risks and the need for these to be managed.

 • The Compliance team conducts monitoring of financial and other data (for example, information from due diligence activities) to check higher-risk transactions and help verify the operation of key anti-corruption controls, such as the requirement to obtain pre-approval before engaging in higher corruption-risk transactions.
 A separate, independent Internal Audit team also conducts anti-corruption audits to assess implementation of anti-corruption controls and to identify transactions and conduct that are not consistent with BHP’s policies, standards and procedures.
 Any breaches of process detected during monitoring or auditing are considered by the Compliance team to assess whether further investigation is required.

 • We firmly encourage and support employees, contractors and other third parties to report suspected corruption issues.
-Reports can be made a number of ways, including through our global confidential whistle-blower hotline, EthicsPoint.
-Our Compliance Legal team manages investigations into potential anti-corruption issues, whether these are reported directly into EthicsPoint or via other channels.
+Reports can be made in a number of ways, including through Integrity@BHP or the BHP Protected Disclosure Reporting Channel.
+Lawyers in our Compliance team manage investigations into potential anti-corruption issues, whether these are reported directly into Integrity@BHP or the BHP Protected Disclosure Reporting Channel or via other channels.
 Any retaliation against someone who speaks up and reports an issue is prohibited by Our Code.
-Our BHP Whistleblower Policy sets out additional information, including protections available to persons who make eligible disclosures under Australian law.
+Our BHP Whistleblower Policy sets out additional information, including protections available to people who make eligible disclosures under Australian law.

 Furthermore, we recognise the importance of ongoing efforts to strengthen global anti-corruption laws and actively contribute to public dialogue in this area, including through our public submissions and other advocacy supporting appropriate and effective law reform in this area.
 We have provided financial support for and are a Steering Committee member of the Bribery Prevention Network in Australia.
-We are represented on the Board of EITI and we support and participate in Open Ownership, the first public global database of group ownership information, and we look for opportunities to encourage our suppliers and partners to do the same.
-We also support ultimate beneficial ownership transparency.
-In 2021 BHP signed the Statement by companies at a Beneficial Ownership Transparency Forum held in London and hosted by BHP, together with the EITI Open Ownership and the B Team.
+We are represented on the Board of EITI and support and participate in Open Ownership, the first public global database of group ownership information.
+We also look for opportunities to encourage our suppliers and partners to do the same.
+In addition, we support ultimate beneficial ownership transparency.
+In 2021, BHP signed the Statement by companies at a Beneficial Ownership Transparency Forum held in London and hosted by BHP, together with the EITI Open Ownership and the B Team